Introduction

 Why Appoint a Representative?

 - Legal Compliance: The absence of a legal entity in the EU/UK doesn’t exempt US companies from GDPR compliance.
-The representative is the company’s face in data privacy matters, ensuring adherence to local regulations.
+GDPR representatives are a company’s face in data privacy matters, ensuring adherence to local regulations.

 - Risk Mitigation: Non-compliance can lead to substantial fines – up to 4% of annual global turnover or €20 million (whichever is higher) under the GDPR.
 A representative helps navigate the complex landscape, reducing the risk of penalties.